AlexW00/zugspaet/README.md

 ## Credits

 Forked from [deutsche-bahn-data](https://github.com/piebro/deutsche-bahn-data) by [piebro](https://github.com/piebro) - a collection of Python scripts to fetch and store Deutsche Bahn train data.
 Without this project, Zugspät would not be possible!

-## Support

-If you encounter any issues or have questions, please [open an issue](https://github.com/yourusername/zugspaet/issues) on GitHub.